SiddharthSinghTanwar/Learning-Data-Structures-and-Algorithms/Linked Lists.md

 # Linked Lists

+It is a list that still has order but no indices.
+It's characterized by its links.
+Each element has some notion of where the next element to it is, but no idea how long the list is or where it is in the list.
+(Kind of like a dark secret organization of Moriarty).

 ## 🔹 Time Complexities (Traditional Implementations)

 | **Operation** | **Array** | **Singly Linked List** | **Doubly Linked List** |